Professor Robin Ganellin FRS

 Robin’s many awards include the Royal Society of Chemistry’s Medal for Medicinal Chemistry and Tilden Medal.
 He has also received the ACS Division of Medicinal Chemistry Award and the Pratesi Gold Medal of the Societa Chimica Italiana.
 He was inducted into the US National Inventors Hall of Fame in 1990 and the ACS Division of Medicinal Chemistry Hall of Fame in 2007.

-Emeritus Professor of Medicinal Chemistry, University College London (UCL), Division of Biosciences
+Emeritus Professor of Medicinal Chemistry, University College London (UCL)

 Interests and expertise